 If your test is positive you must ring the Pre-assessment clinic or Reservations with your result.

 On admission to the ward a member of staff will do another LFT.
 If the result is negative then the procedure will go ahead.
 If the result is positive your consultant will be informed before proceeding with the procedure.

 Following your pre-assessment you will be advised to go straight home and continue with strict isolation.
 You are advised to continue avoiding using public transport.

 When you arrive at the hospital you will have your temperature checked and you will be asked if you have any symptoms of Covid-19 or if you have been in contact with anyone who has.
 If there are no concerns, we will proceed with your admission.

-You are encouraged to wear a face mask until you arrive at the hospital.
+We advise you wear a face mask until you arrive at the hospital.
 Please do not come to the hospital if you or any of your household have any symptoms on the day.

 Symptoms of Covid-19

 Any of the following symptoms even if they are mild:

 - A loss of, or change in, your normal sense of taste or smell

 If you do have any of these symptoms or your Covid-19 screen comes back positive, then your operation or procedure will have to be cancelled.